 That is not surprising.
 The Murshidabad of the early 19th century was a centre of political intrigue.
 After the battle of Plassey in 1757, the real power in Bengal passed on from the Nawabs to the East India company and while the Nawabs maintained a semblance of power, with the paraphernalia of a royal court, they did not have a free hand in governance.

 Ironically, this grand palace was only used for durbars, ceremonies and as a guest house for visiting British high officials.
-The later Nawabs, were even critical of it.
-Syed Hyder Abbas Meerza , a descendant of the Nawab, explains “Apparently the Nawab Nazim was not too happy with the Italianate architecture which seemed inappropriate for a native prince.
-Also, the size and space was considered to be too small.
+The later Nawabs were even critical of it.
+Syed Hyder Abbas Meerza, a descendant of the Nawab, explains “Apparently the Nawab Nazim was not too happy with the Italianate architecture which seemed inappropriate for a native prince.
+Also, the size and space were considered to be too small.
 The family always lived in the numerous mansions they owned around the palace”.